North Star Computers: History

 The company was formed by Mark Greenberg and Charles Grant, who started Kentucky Fried Computer to handle retail and mail order sales of IMSAI computers in Berkeley in June 1976.
 According to one source, a lawsuit from Kentucky Fried Chicken led to the name change.

 FPB

 North Star's first product was the Floating Point Board, an S-100 bus card that implemented a floating point coprocessor for 8080-based machines.
-The company later added RAM boards and Z80A processor cards to their lineup.
+The company later added RAM boards and Z80A processor cards to its lineup.

 Micro-Disk System (1976)

 North Star's next product was a hard sectored floppy disk system based on a 5-inch Shugart Associates SA-400 mechanism with 89 kB capacity.
 This was coupled with an S-100 bus controller and ROM that included bootstrap code and shipped with North Star DOS and North Star BASIC.
 The MDS system cost US$699 and could be plugged into any S-100 bus machine, and was one of the earliest disk systems affordable for the average hobbyist.
 With the North Star installed, startup went from a lengthy process of manually entering a "loader" program through front-panel switches, to simply setting the run address to E800 on the address switches and flicking the RUN switch.

 North Star later updated the disk drive to support double-density disks with 180 kB, and later still double-sided, double-density disks with 360 kB of storage.
 However, the double-density product was pre-announced and sales of the original single-density, single-sided model ended overnight.
 The sudden loss of income almost bankrupted the company, and is used as an example of the Osborne effect in action.